Aliases for ACY1 Gene

 GeneCards Summary for ACY1 Gene

 ACY1 (Aminoacylase 1) is a Protein Coding gene.
-Diseases associated with ACY1 include aminoacylase 1 deficiency and syringomyelia.
-Among its related pathways are Carbon metabolism and Arginine and proline metabolism.
-GO annotations related to this gene include metallopeptidase activity and aminoacylase activity.
+Diseases associated with ACY1 include aminoacylase 1 deficiency and neurological conditions associated with aminoacylase 1 deficiency.
+Among its related pathways are Carbon metabolism and Arginine biosynthesis.
+GO annotations related to this gene include hydrolase activity and aminoacylase activity.
 An important paralog of this gene is ABHD14A-ACY1.

 UniProtKB/Swiss-Prot for ACY1 Gene

 Involved in the hydrolysis of N-acylated or N-acetylated amino acids (except L-aspartate).